education.vic.gov.au

 Assessing compliance against the Curriculum and Student Learning Minimum Standard

-As part of the pre-review self-evaluation (PRSE), schools self-assess against their compliance with the Curriculum and Student Learning Minimum Standard in the Strategic Planning Online Tool (SPOT).
+As part of the pre-review self-evaluation (PRSE), schools self-assess their compliance with the Curriculum and Student Learning Minimum Standard on the Strategic Planning Online Tool (SPOT).

-When completing the self-assessment, schools are required to upload supporting evidence, and if they are assessing as 'non-compliant', must describe how the school is working towards compliance.
+When completing the self-assessment, schools are required to upload supporting evidence, and if they assess as 'non-compliant', must describe how the school is working towards compliance.

 The reviewer will assess compliance by reviewing the evidence uploaded to the PRSE and seeking additional evidence as needed.
 The reviewer will meet with the principal and SEIL to discuss their findings.
 This usually occurs following the conclusion of the final school review panel meeting.